Jiang-JC/2D-KSE-RL/README.md

 ## Repository Sturcture

 ```
 Navigation_2DKSE              //For code of
 Identification_2DKSE          //For case of
-Fixed_Points_Data
+FixedPointsData
+  -FixedPoints                //Datas of fixed points in two-dimensional Kuramoto-Sivashinsky
+  -FixedPointsImage           //Images of fixed points in two-dimensional Kuramoto-Sivashinsky
 ```

 ## Train